top of page

 What is Habberley Trail?

-Nestled in the Worcestershire countryside, Habberley Trail is a popular outdoor destination for people of all ages.
-The trail stretches over one-and-a-half miles and offers stunning panoramic views of the surrounding hills and valleys.
+Nestled in the Worcestershire countryside, Habberley Trail is an outdoor adventure trail aimed at children aged 4 and above.
+The trail stretches over one-and-a-half miles and offers stunning panoramic views of Habberley Valley.

 One of Habberley Trail's latest attractions is its new 100m zip line which allows visitors to glide their way from one end of the trail to the other whilst picking up speed and feeling the gush of wind through their hair.
 The new zip line costs an additional £9 per person on top of the admission fee.
 For more information about the new zip line, click here.